MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-guidelines.md

 # Guidelines for Deprecation of Code

 This topic provides guidelines that describe what to do when you need to obsolete code.
+For obsoleting code, preprocessor statements in AL can be used.
+For more information, see [Directives in AL](directives/devenv-directives-in-al.md).

 ## Obsoleting Code